KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 - Osiris (as lord of the dead)
 - Yama (as lawful judge, distinct from dissolution)
 - Anubis (guardian of the threshold)

+*Parallel to Osiris-as-Judge and the Accuser in Job —
+figures whose jurisdiction touches entropic domains without themselves being entropic.*

 📐⚖️⚫